-When he took his first snap on Sunday, Tom Brady joined an exclusive club of NFL quarterbacks.
-Only Peyton Manning, Craig Morton, and Kurt Warner are the other names to start Super Bowls for multiple teams.
-Prior to Brady’s victory in Super Bowl 55, Manning was the only quarterback to lift the Lombardi Trophy for two different teams.
+When he took his first snap in Super Bowl 55, Brady joined an exclusive club of NFL signal-callers to start Super Bowls for multiple teams.
+Only Peyton Manning (Colts and Broncos), Craig Morton (Cowboys and Broncos), and Kurt Warner (Rams and Cardinals) had managed that feat before Brady.
+Manning was the only LB to lift the Lombardi Trophy for two different clubs before Brady’s victory.

 Tom Brady’s Super Bowl appearances

-Super Bowl XXXVI – New England Patriots 20, St. Louis Rams 17
+Super Bowl 36 – New England Patriots 20, St. Louis Rams 17

-The first of Tom Brady’s six Super Bowls came in an upset win over the St. Louis Rams.
-Although the Rams’ offense was dubbed “The Greatest Show on Turf,” they were stymied by the New England Patriots’ defense.
+The first of Brady’s six Super Bowls came in an upset win over the St. Louis Rams.
+Warner and Marshall Faulk led the Rams’ “Greatest Show on Turf” offense, but Bill Belichick’s masterful game plan held them in check.